Cinema of Africa: Colonial era

 In the French colonies, Africans were prohibited by the 1934 Laval Decree from making films of their own.
 The ban stunted the growth of film as a means of African expression, political, cultural, and artistic.
 Congolese Albert Mongita did make The Cinema Lesson in 1951 and in 1953 Mamadou Touré made Mouramani based on a folk story about a man and his dog.
 In 1955, Paulin Soumanou Vieyra – originally from Benin, but educated in Senegal – along with his colleagues from Le Group Africain du Cinema, shot a short film in Paris, Afrique-sur-Seine (1955).
 Vieyra was trained in filmmaking at the Institut des hautes études cinématographiques (IDHEC) in Paris, and despite the ban on filmmaking in Africa, was granted permission to make a film in France.
 Considered the first film directed by a black African, Afrique Sur Seine explores the difficulties of being an African in 1950s France.

 Portuguese colonies came to independence with no film production facilities at all, since the colonial government there restricted film-making to colonialist propaganda, emphasizing the inferiority of indigenous populations.
 Therefore, little thought was given until independence to developing authentic African voices.

 In the mid-1930s, the Bantu Educational Kinema Experiment in eastern and south-eastern African countries was conducted in an attempt to "educate the Bantu, mostly about hygiene.
 Only three films from this project survive; they are kept at the British Film Institute.

 Before the colonies' independence, few anti-colonial films were produced.
-Examples include Statues Also Die (Les statues meurent aussi) by Chris Marker and Alain Resnais, about European theft of African art.
-The second part of this film was for 10 years banned in France.
-Afrique 50 by René Vautier, showed anti-colonial riots in Côte d'Ivoire and in Upper Volta (now Burkina Faso).
+Examples include Statues Also Die (Les statues meurent aussi) by Chris Marker and Alain Resnais, about European theft of African art; the second half of the film was banned for years by the French authorities.
+The 1950 film Afrique 50 by René Vautier, showed anti-colonial riots in Côte d'Ivoire and in Upper Volta (now Burkina Faso), and was likewise banned, with Vautier being jailed for several months.

 Also doing film work in Africa at this time was French ethnographic filmmaker Jean Rouch, controversial with both French and African audiences.
 Film documentaries such as Jaguar (1955), Les maitres fous (1955), Moi, un noir (1958) and La pyramide humaine (1961).
 Rouch's documentaries were not explicitly anti-colonial, but did challenge perceptions of colonial Africa and give a new voice to Africans.
 Although Rouch was accused by Ousmane Sembene and others of seeing Africans "as if they are insects," Rouch was an important figure in the developing field of African film and was the first person to work with Africans, of whom many had important careers in African cinema (Oumarou Ganda, Safi Faye and Moustapha Alassane, and others).